TomiVidal99/ControlDomotica/README.md

 - Just two commands for the time being (per device).
 - Many things are hard coded in the firmware (device data, commands, network data, websocket server).
 - Should really think of the logic for connecting devices, is it better to have an ESP32 to be a hotspot? or just to connect to the LAN? if LAN: how does one configure it (LAN data SSID and PASSWORD)?
+- When the master disconnects the rest the slave won't connect back again.
 ### Problems with IR
 - Special devices require more sofisticated IR blasting (AC not working wih NEC).